areberg/ehf-cv/README.md

-# EHF CV Request and CV - Standarzing CV
+# EHF CV Request and CV

+Project Description: A part of DFØ's standardization work related to electronic commerce.

 Usage: Public procurement and job application